Current ACP Courses and Descriptions

 English 1030: Beginning Creative Writing (3) [C] - This course introduces students to the building blocks of creative writing and the writing workshop classroom.
 Students will explore how creative writers decide what material is best suited for a story, an essay, or a poem.
 Pairing creativity with critical thinking, the course offers basic writing practice and familiarizes students with primary concepts and techniques of craft (e.g. narrative, point-of-view, voice and style, character development, setting, imagery, and figurative language).

-English 1120: Introduction to Literature (3) [C,V,H] - The student is introduced to the various literary types, including poetry, drama, fiction, and the essay.
+English 1120: Introduction to Literature (MOTR LITR 100) (3) [C,V,H] - The student is introduced to the various literary types, including poetry, drama, fiction, and the essay.

 English 1950: Topics in Literature (3) [C,H] - This course will introduce the students to selected literary topics and/or genres.
 Each semester the department will announce topics and course content.
 Topics such as alienation, justice, and the absurd, and genres such as science fiction and contemporary drama are typically possibilities.

-English 2120: Topics in Writing (3) Prerequisites: English 1100 or consent of the instructor.
+English 2120: Topics in Writing (3) Prerequisites: ENGL 1100 or equivalent, or consent of the instructor.
 This course will introduce the student to writing in specific areas.
-The department will announce topics and course content in the schedule.
+Possible topics are argumentation, reading and writing about public affairs, sports reporting and writing, and writing about science.
+A student may repeat the course once when topics are different.
+The course counts toward the Certificate in Writing.

 English 2330: Poetry: The Greatest Hits (3) This course examines a selection of the most important poems written in English.
 Students will study poems to understand both their literary elements-form, metaphor, theme, and so on-and their cultural/historical context.
 Through a careful examination of poetry, students will sharpen their ability to read, discuss, and write about literary texts.
 This course satisfies the core curriculum requirement for the Literature in English area.